CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/01_MappingData00.md

 ![blank](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_01.png)

 Begin to familiarize yourself with the interface.
-You can also refer to this [brief description](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Resources/QGIS_InterfaceDescription.md) of the elements of the interface for more information.
+For more information, refer to this [brief description](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Resources/QGIS_InterfaceDescription.md) of the elements of the interface.

 #### Adding Layers

 In order to construct our map within QGIS we will need to add our data layers to the map project.
-There are several ways to accomplish this however we will begin by using the `Add Vector Layer` button.
+There are several ways to accomplish this.
+We will begin by using the `Add Vector Layer` button.

 ![vector](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_02.png)